 As many of you probably know by now, I have a keen interest in land restoration.
 God has created an amazingly vital, diverse, beautiful and resilient natural world for us to enjoy and learn from, and I want to assist, even if in a small way, to support that natural world to heal and thrive.
 And there is much healing to do, especially on land like mine that has been severely overgrazed and is now highly eroded and barren.

+Before I get to our subject of humus, let me comment about the cause of the devastated condition of my land and soil, and why it is so lacking in life-giving humus.
 Much of the damage inflicted upon my forty-acre property I have essentially caused myself.
-For 40 years, I ate meat, which means I have contributed to a great deal of environmental damage as well as to the suffering and killing of animals.
+For 40 years I have contributed to a great deal of environmental damage as well as to the suffering and killing of animals simply by eating meat.

 Jesus has shared that his personal impact upon land from eating meat (among many other damaging effects) would amount to at least the 40 acres he and Mary live on.
 He sees the ecological restoration of his property as part of his repentance process for having contributed to this kind of destruction.
 I didn’t consciously choose degraded land to assist in my repentance process, like he did, but I think it is an interesting synchronicity that I landed on 40 acres that now have the opportunity to repair damage I caused.

-Please watch Cowspiracy to learn more about the impact of cattle upon our earth.
+Please watch Cowspiracy for insights into the impact of cattle upon our earth.
 The movie Earthlings can give you some ideas of the harm done to animals.
-You can also read my friend Courtney Pool’s article on veganism if you want more information on eating vegan.
+You can also read my friend Courtney Pool’s article on veganism if you want more information on eating vegan and how it relates to our relationship with God.
 Jesus talks about some of the damage caused by eating animal products at the 2:24:40 mark of the audio: 20091205 Spirit Relationships – Law Of Attraction (you can right click this audio link to download it).

 As a result of Michael’s visit, I have written two articles that capture what I learned from him.
 This article focuses on the subject of soil humus (which Michael calls carbon matrix).
-The second article will be about the use of organic matter in soil building and land restoration.
+The second article, Loving the Soil – Part 2: Using Organic Matter Intelligently, is about the use of organic matter in soil building and land restoration.

 Michael Meléndrez is the preeminent pioneering expert on rehabilitating soils in the world—the kind of person who makes or breaks an international soils conference.
 He just happens to live in nearby New Mexico and is good friends with the teacher of my soils class.
 In October, Michael, his assistant Anna and his daughter Amanda stopped by on their way through Arizona from New Mexico to present at a conference (on oak trees) in California.
 What an honor it was for our class to have his special attention for several hours—even beyond normal class time.
 I recorded the event on video and have included the formal part of his presentation at the end of this article.